GameAutomators/eBook-Source/Introduction/1-image.md

 ## Using Image Processing

-In this approach, we use a combination of image processing and adb tool to automate the games.
+In this approach, we use image processing and adb tool to automate the games.

 ### Approach